Business Strategy Common Business KPI types Warehouse Strategy

 Another consequence of dwell time is the potential for detention charges.

 Detention fees are generally charged when the time for loading or unloading exceeds a pre-specified "free time," usually ranging from 1 to 2 hours.
-These charges compensate the carrier for the time the truck is held up, which could otherwise be used for transporting other goods.
+These charges compensate the carrier for the time the vehicle is held up, which could otherwise be used for transporting other goods.

 Resource Allocation